keep-starknet-strange/satoru/book/src/smart-contracts-architecture/adl-module.md

 # Auto-Deleveraging (ADL) Module

-The ADL Module is designed to assist with auto-deleveraging in particular markets.
-This is especially relevant for markets with an index token that differs from the long token, such as a STRK / USD perpetual market with ETH as the long token.
+The ADL Module helps with automatic reduction of leverage in specific markets.
+This is particularly important for markets where the main token is different from the long token, like a STRK / USD perpetual market where ETH is the long token.

 It contains the following Cairo library files: